ToniWonKanobi/theoveranalyzed.net/posts/itunes-artwork-finder-by-ben-dodson.md

 	<figcaption>Ben Dodson's iTunes Artwork Finder</figcaption>
 </figure>

-Ever since I started working, my go-to for digital media has been iTunes.
-Even [Don Melton](http://twitter.com/donmelton)---the guy whose [Handbrake-powered scripts](https://github.com/donmelton/video-transcoding-scripts) have become the *de facto* standard for transcoding hard copy content to digital---even he would [agree](https://github.com/donmelton/video-transcoding-scripts#alternatives-to-transcoding-your-media) that sourcing digital media through iTunes is probably the easiest way to obtain digital media:
+Ever since I started working, the iTunes Store has been my goto for digital media.
+I made a promise to myself that once I was making money instead of borrowing it from the government, I would make a genuine effort to quit torrenting/downloading digital media and start paying for it.
+In a moment of self-righteous fervor several months ago, I deleted my entire iTunes movie library (~200 movies) and actually purchased what I considered the most important titles.[^money] Even [Don Melton](http://twitter.com/donmelton)---the guy whose [Handbrake-powered scripts](https://github.com/donmelton/video-transcoding-scripts) have become the *de facto* standard for transcoding hard copy content to digital---even he would [agree](https://github.com/donmelton/video-transcoding-scripts#alternatives-to-transcoding-your-media) that sourcing digital media through iTunes is probably the easiest way to obtain digital media:

 <blockquote>